Khongchai/modular_customizable_dropdown/README.md

 )
 ```

-That's it!
 These lines are all you need to get the dropdown working.
-Once the target widget is tapped, the dropdown will appear right below your target widget.
+Once the target widget is tapped, the dropdown will appear right below it.

-Read further for further details on customizing the dropdown.
+Read further for further details on customizing the looks and the behavior of the dropdown.

 _For a thorough example, see the main.dart file in the example folder or clone this package's repo and run the file._

 ## Customizing the dropdown

 The appearance of the dropdown can be configured with the DropdownStyle class.
-This dropdown is very customizable, below is a short example of what it can do.
+Below is a short example of what you can do with it.

 For a more complete explanation, please see [here](https://github.com/Khongchai/modular_customizable_dropdown/blob/main/lib/classes_and_enums/dropdown_style.dart).
+Or visit the API reference tab.

 ```dart
 ModularCustomizableDropdown.displayOnTap(